 The next step is configuring the ABB Totalflow module.
 This is done as described in the ABB Totalflow Configuration manual.
-In going through the basic setup and configuration for Alarms configuration the following steps must be performed:
+In going through the basic setup and configuration for Events configuration the following steps must be performed:

-- Define the global Array-Registers definitions available for all ABB Totalflow devices in this Ignition instance. - This step can be skipped if not configuring the driver to poll for AAR data. - Upload the Periodic Mappings for all ABB Totalflow devices in this Ignition instance. - This step can be skipped if default mapping provided by the driver is ok. - Create the base device connection to the ABB Totalflow device. - Specify the subset of global Array-Register definitions that this specific ABB Totalflow device uses. - This step can be skipped if not configuring the driver to poll for AAR data. - · Reconfigure device connection to enable polling for Alarms.
+- Define the global Array-Registers definitions available for all ABB Totalflow devices in this Ignition instance. - This step can be skipped if not configuring the driver to poll for AAR data. - Upload the Periodic Mappings for all ABB Totalflow devices in this Ignition instance. - This step can be skipped if default mapping provided by the driver is ok. - Create the base device connection to the ABB Totalflow device. - Specify the subset of global Array-Register definitions that this specific ABB Totalflow device uses. - O This step can be skipped if not configuring the driver to poll for AAR data. - Reconfigure device connection to enable polling for events.

-As en example, let's configure the driver to get Alarms and disable polling for Events and History.
-First of all, alarms can come from two sources:
+As en example, let's configure the driver to poll for Event records and disable polling for Alarms and History.
+This can be done in two ways: